directvt/vtm/doc/apps.md

 ### Terminal control using Lua scripts via APC

-The built-in terminal is capable of executing Lua scripts received via APC (Application Program Command).
+The built-in terminal is capable of executing Lua scripts received via APC (Application Program Command) vt-sequences.
 The format of the vt-sequence is as follows:

 ```
 ESC _ <script body> ESC \